Report: Fox Settled $32 Million Harassment Case Against O’Reilly

 The timing of the payment was remarkable.
 O’Reilly’s record-breaking contract came just months after the Murdochs pushed out Roger Ailes, who built the network into the cultural force it is today, over allegations of Ailes’s own longtime pattern of alleged sexual impropriety.
 He died in May.

-The money involved in O’Reilly’s case is also exceptional; the $32 million the network dished out eclipsed Gretchen Carlson’s $20 million settlement against Roger Ailes and singlehandedly dwarfed the amount of O’Reilly’s other five publicly known settlements.
+The money involved in O’Reilly’s case is also exceptional; the $32 million the network dished out eclipsed Gretchen Carlson’s $20 million settlement against Roger Ailes and singlehandedly dwarfed the amount of O’Reilly’s five other publicly known settlements.

 Since his dismissal, O’Reilly’s media profile has dimmed, though he continues to broadcast his hard-edged political opinions from home, and recently published the latest installment in his bestselling Killing series.
 O’Reilly hasn’t exactly been exiled from Fox News either — he recently appeared on Sean Hannity’s show, where he lamented not fighting harder to keep his job.
 When the charges against him first appeared, O’Reilly also found an ally in fellow alleged groper President Trump, who said “I don’t think Bill did anything wrong.
 I think he’s a person I know well — he is a good person.”